criteo/netcompare/README.md

 Be sure to install it before using netcompare:

 ``

     pip install ciscoconfparse

 ``

 Documentation
 =============
-(Minimalist) documentation is available on [Read the Docs](http://netcompare.readthedocs.org)
+(Minimalist) documentation will be available on [Read the Docs](http://netcompare.readthedocs.org) soon.

 Todo
 =============